rxvl-d/teacher-search-search-tasks/README.md

 ### Chemistry

-You’re a 9/10th grade chemistry teacher at a school in Hannover.
+You’re a 9/10th grade chemistry teacher at a school in <Name of city where study participants lived and worked>.
 You’re about to start or have just started teaching some atom model related topics to the class.
 You have little to no experience actually teaching this class but of course have taught other classes and other topics before and you are trained to teach this topic.
 Perform the following search tasks:

 1. You need to look up the state’s curriculum for this class to see which topics need to be covered at this level.
 Unfortunately you do not have the document downloaded but have been told it’s findable on the internet.
 Find the document.
 2. One of the things that you have to make sure that your students understand is the difference between the atom model they need to understand at this level and the one they understood at the ⅞ level.
 Since the difference is subtle and requires a firm understanding of both models.
 Spend up to 10 minutes searching the internet for each and remind yourself of the two models and their differences.